-Curtis “Cujo” Joseph (04/29/67) is a retired goaltender who is best known for the colorful helmets he wore for the majority of his career.
+Curtis “Cujo” Joseph (04/29/67) is a retired goaltender best known for the colorful helmets he wore for most of his career.

 Curtis Joseph Rookie Year Stats: 30 games – 16 wins – 3.12 goals against avg – .898 save percentage

-We’ve come up with a list containing three of the best Curtis Joseph rookie cards, along with investment advice for the next few years.
+We’ve compiled a list containing three of the best Curtis Joseph rookie cards and investment advice for the next few years.

 1990 Curtis Joseph French Upper Deck RC #175